Unlocking the Secrets of Reader-Centric Writing#

 Frequently Asked Questions

-- Put a clear subject and a strong, active verb near the start to drive the sentence.
+- Put a clear subject and a strong, active verb near the start.

-- Use the stress position—the end of the sentence or paragraph—for the most important new idea.
+- Use the stress position (the end of the sentence or paragraph) for the key new idea.

-- Maintain topic strings to carry a visible thread from sentence to sentence.
+- Maintain topic strings to create a visible throughline across sentences.

 Why it works